IsaiaScope/Iso_Obsidian_2.0/NODE/npm/libraries.md

 ```
 ---
 #### ==ejs pug express-hadlebars==
+All three are libraries to send HTML pages back with dynamic data
-- pug => library for dynamic template HTML, great library to create HTML server-side to send to user, implement feature like extend, quite hard
+- pug => great library to create HTML server-side to send to user, implement feature like extend, quite hard
 - esj =>
-- express-handlebars =>
+- express-handlebars => good because logic is always in JS file, really easy this library aim to write way less logic in the template
 ```console
 npm i --save ejs pug express-hadlebars
 ```